moonbank/moonbank-official-api-docs/README.md

 header 'uId' = uid ,value from [user register](#1-user-register) response;

 The testing environment does not provide a charging address.
-If you want to test this interface, please use uid= 'eoi7g774uuuyrasz'
+If you want to test this API, please use uid= 'eoi7g774uuuyrasz'

 **HTTP Response**